Python 3 porting - pickles

 Pickles are a built-in object and data serialisation mechanism in Python.
 Whether using them is a good idea is a topic beyond this article, however it will hopefully bring some new points to the table.

-Pickles can be created in different protocols.
-Default protocols depend on the version of Python.
-In Python 2 the default protocol is 0, while in Python 3 - 3, however.
-Maximum supported protocol number in Python 2 is 2 and in Python 3 - depending on the minor version, up to 5.
+Pickle formats depend on “pickle protocols”.
+In Python 2 the default protocol is 0, while in Python 3 - 3.
+Maximum supported protocol number in Python 2 is 2, while in Python 3 - depending on the minor version, up to 5.
 See “Data stream format”.

-Protocol version 0 is the “text-friendly” one, which is, as we’ll soon realise, disputable.
+Protocol version 0 is the “text-friendly” one, which is - as we’ll soon realise - disputable.
 Python documentation calls it “human-readable” (quotes theirs), which is even more disputable.
 Later protocol versions are binary.
-Both textual and binary formats are not very human-readable and consist of stack machine instructions for that construct deserialised objects.
+Both textual and binary formats are in fact not very human-readable and consist of stack machine instructions that construct deserialised objects.

-The great difference between Pythons 2 and 3 is the way text is stored.
-Python 2’s str is just a sequence of bytes, while for a half-proper unicode type, unicode strings have to be used.
+The great difference between Python 2 and 3 is the way text is stored.
+Python 2’s str is just a sequence of bytes, while unicode is merely a half-proper unicode type.

-Python 3’s str is a proper text format, that, since PEP-393, is either latin1, UCS-2, or UCS-4 underneath.
-The encoding is transparently converted when constructing new strings, depending on the characters needed.
-This is not much of a problem, since due to immutability, creating a new string always requires copying (apart from certain hacky optimisations that exploit the special case of the reference count being 1).
+Python 3’s str is a proper text format, which since PEP-393 is either latin1, UCS-2, or UCS-4 underneath.
+The encoding is transparently converted when constructing new strings, depending on the contents.
+This is not much of a problem - str immutability forces creating copies anyway when string operations are invoked [1].

-Python 3 bytes are like Python 2’s string except without misleading methods (for example, you cannot encode bytes, only decode), and if iterated on, they yield integers.
+Python 3 bytes are like Python 2’s str except without misleading methods (for example, you cannot encode bytes, only decode), and if iterated on, they yield integers.

 The debatability of text-friendliness

-Text-friendliness of pickles is debatable, since in both Python 2 and Python 3 it is possible to produce a pickle that contains null bytes.
-Different systems have different opinions, Postgres for example doesn’t allow null bytes in its TEXT type, at least when encoded as unicode, therefore it is wrong to store pickles as text, even if you use protocol 0.
-Replacing TEXT with BYTEA works well.
+Text-friendliness of pickles is debatable, since both in Python 2 and in Python 3 it is possible to produce a pickle that contains null bytes.
+Different systems have different opinions on null bytes, Postgres for example doesn’t allow null bytes in its TEXT type, at least when encoded as unicode, therefore it is wrong to store pickles as TEXT, even if you use “protocol 0”.
+As far as Postgres is concerned, replacing TEXT with BYTEA fixes this particular problem.

 py2> [ord(c) for c in pickle.dumps(u'\0')]